kocourOggy/Optimization-of-switch-statement/README.md

 - Even though compiler with -O2 and -O3 produces same assembler code for individual getPointBranchFree and getPointBranch functions, there is still measurable performance gap between -O2 and -O3 flag.

 ## Conclusion
 Function without switch statement provides stable and fast performance that does not rely on branch prediction of processor.
-It also provides less assembler instruction that gives more opportunity to inline function and possibly start further optimization.
+It also produces less assembler instruction that gives more opportunity to inline function and possibly start further optimization.

 ## Compilation
 ```